Nanny’s Fruitcake Cookies

 - Divide dough in half; shape each into a 12x3x1-in. rectangular log.
-Wrap in plastic; refrigerate overnight or until firm.
+Cover; refrigerate overnight or until firm.

 - Preheat oven to 350°.
-Unwrap and cut dough crosswise into 1/2-in. slices.
+Uncover and cut dough crosswise into 1/2-in. slices.
 Place 2 in. apart on ungreased baking sheets.
-Bake 13-16 minutes or until edges are light brown.
+Bake until edges are light brown, 13-16 minutes.
 Remove from pans to wire racks to cool.
-Yield: about 4 dozen.

 Nutrition Facts1 cookie: 131 calories, 7g fat (3g saturated fat), 14mg cholesterol, 37mg sodium, 17g carbohydrate (9g sugars, 1g fiber), 2g protein.